soyRex-codes/Multi-Model-AI-Chat-App/README.md

 	•	Responsive UI for phones
 	•	Dropdown model selection
 	•	Real-time chat feed and scroll to latest message

-Refer to video and screenshot folder for Demo

  Tech Stack
 	•	Kotlin with Jetpack Compose